Mural: Traditional

 Many people like to express their individuality by commissioning an artist to paint a mural in their home.
 This is not an activity exclusively for owners of large houses.
 A mural artist is only limited by the fee and therefore the time spent on the painting; dictating the level of detail; a simple mural can be added to the smallest of walls.

-Private commissions can be for dining rooms, bathrooms, living rooms or, as is often the case- children's bedrooms.
+Private commissions can be for dining rooms, bathrooms, living rooms, or children's bedrooms.
 A child's room can be transformed into the 'fantasy world' of a forest or racing track, encouraging imaginative play and an awareness of art.

 The current trend for feature walls has increased commissions for muralists in the UK.
 A large hand-painted mural can be designed on a specific theme, incorporate personal images and elements and may be altered during the course of painting it.
 The personal interaction between client and muralist is often a unique experience for an individual not usually involved in the arts.

 Jingwei Filling the Sea in Tianjin railway station, the largest dome mural in China, is a fusion of Chinese mythology and Western oil painting techniques.

 In the 1980s, illusionary wall painting experienced a renaissance in private homes.
 The reason for this revival in interior design could, in some cases be attributed to the reduction in living space for the individual.
 Faux architectural features, as well as natural scenery and views, can have the effect of 'opening out' the walls.
 Densely built-up areas of housing may also contribute to people's feelings of being cut off from nature in its free form.
 A mural commission of this sort may be an attempt by some people to re-establish a balance with nature.

-Commissions of murals in schools, hospitals, and retirement homes can achieve a pleasing and welcoming atmosphere in these caring institutions.
-Murals in other public buildings, such as public houses are also common.
+The commissions of murals in schools, hospitals, and retirement homes seek to create a welcoming atmosphere.
+Murals in other community buildings, such as public houses, are also common.